Skip to Content

 4. Toss the corn with the remaining olive oil and salt and pepper.
 Place it on the grill or grill pan and cook each side for two minutes or until it’s lightly charred.
 Remove it from the heat and allow it to cool for a few minutes before cutting the kernels off the cob.

 5. Drain the pasta.
-Combine it with the roasted vegetables, charred corn, and fresh pesto.
+Combine it with the roasted vegetables, charred corn, and fresh pesto in a large bowl.
 Toss to combine.
-Add extra S&P if desired and chopped basil.
+Add extra salt and pepper if desired and chopped basil.

 6. Serve warm or cold.